The Center for Marriage & Family Therapy and Counseling

 With approval from our Clinic Coordinator, some of our student therapists elect to do a limited number of clinical hours via externships.
 Externships provide a specialized setting that enables the student therapist to hone their counseling skills in a particular area.
 Standard externships include Three Oaks (outpatient treatment facility), State Hospital (inpatient treatment), and Mississippi Children Home Services (CARES), but students may investigate new opportunities in accordance with their particular interests if they wish.

 The MFTC program has also begun to work closely with Mission to North America’s Disaster Relief Team (MNA is a ministry of the Presbyterian Church in America) to provide crisis counseling wherever the crisis occurs.
-Our students have travelled to meet with those who experienced trauma and loss in several recent tornadoes.
+Our students have travelled to meet with those who have experienced trauma and loss in several recent tornadoes.

 The Center for Marriage & Family Therapy includes the following features:

 - Audio/video equipment in each therapy room to record sessions for supervision